saomyaraj/Distance-Detector/README.md

 - Visual feedback with an LED indicator.
 - Easily customizable threshold range for object detection.
 - Perfect for learning Arduino basics and sensor interfacing.
-- Great for DIY projects and educational purposes.

 ## Contributing